UWPCE-PythonCert/PythonCertDevel/source/modules/Functions.rst

     5! == 5 * 4 * 3 * 2 * 1

-We can use a recursive function nicely to model this mathematical function
+We can use a recursive function nicely to model this mathematical function:

 .. code-block:: python